mattyoung101/dotfiles/README.md

 # Dotfiles
 dotfiles lfg!!!!!!!!!!!!!!

 This setup is based on the Fish shell, WezTerm terminal emulator, and Neovim editor.
-Currently I'm using Cinnamon on Arch, but may switch to i3 or bspwm when I have more time.
+My DE is currently KDE Plasma 6 on Arch Linux.

 ## How to use
 ### Prerequisites